-We offer theology courses with us and accredited study options for:
+We offer a range of theology courses and accredited study options tailored for:

-- people wishing to grow in faith and expand their discipleship - leaders in local congregations who are called on to lead worship, preach, and share their faith - people who feel a call to leadership in a specific form of ministry - anyone wanting to undertake a formalised pathway of the study of theology - Ministers who are actively seeking to develop their skills in ministry.
+- People seeking to deepen their faith and enhance their discipleship. - Leaders in local congregations who are called to lead worship, preach, and share their faith. - Those feeling a call to leadership in specific forms of ministry.

+- Anyone interested in pursuing a theological education. - Ministers looking to advance their skills in ministry.